 Deer crippled, got away

-Deer not directly killed23
+Deer not directly killed

 2